There are many options for cooking systems when backpacking.

 - I like my morning coffee: Hey, I understand…I’m addicted myself. 😉 However, Starbucks Via (or any very finely ground coffee for that matter) rehydrates just fine cold.
 I once made ice coffee with snow and Starbucks Via one hot and dry backpacking trip in the Ptarmigan Wilderness.
 The drink was awesome!
 Seriously.

 - You can’t discount the psychological benefit of a hot meal or drink on a cold day at times: No I can’t.
 Which is why I say going stoveless is an option and not the final answer.
 Just another tool in the outdoor person’s kit to use.
-I would not want to go stove-less all the time (a past partner would divorce me. 😉 ).
-During shoulder season. a hot drink, a good meal and a small campfire can be wonderful while taking in the fine, chill air of Autumn.
+I would not want to go stove-less all the time .
+During shoulder season. a hot drink, a good meal, and good company can be wonderful while taking in the fine, chill air of Autumn.
 During drought conditions in the middle of summer?
 I’ll leave the stove at home.

 Some food choices for going stovelesss